Watermelon Gazpacho Chilled Soup

 Updated on Wed, 04 Jun 2025 06:40:45 GMT

-A bowl of watermelon gazpacho with a green garnish.
-Save
+A bowl of watermelon gazpacho with cucumber and basil.
+Save to Pinterest

 Watermelon gazpacho is the ultimate summer soup when you want something light crisp and bursting with fresh flavor.
 Sweet watermelon teams up with juicy tomatoes crisp cucumber and fragrant basil for a chilled bowl that cools you down on the hottest days.
 I love this recipe for outdoor lunches poolside snacks or anytime I want to impress friends with minimal effort.